dekzitfz/react-native-playground/README.md

 # react-native-playground
-a repo to learning react native
+a repo that I used to learning react native.
+Displaying list & details of pokemons from pokeapi.co

 ## how to run
 - ```npm install```